Snaacky/thewiki/docs/tutorials/comparison.md

 #### Debanding

+Applies a debanding filter to the selected clip(s).

+!!!
-Otherwise competitive sources with banding should be debanded to see how'd they'd fare when watching with deband in mpv.
-The debanded clip should never replace the original, instead it should be added as an additional node.
-Anything higher than default should only be used in extreme cases.
+Sources with clear banding should be debanded to see how they fare when watching with a deband applied, such as using [mpv's](/tutorials/mpv/) built-in deband filters.
+The debanded clip should *never* replace the original.
+Instead, it should be added as an additional node.
+Debands higher than default should only be used in extreme cases.
+!!!

 ```py
 ## Convert clips to 32-bit for precision